bangadang/stackIT/FS25/Dataengineering.md

 		 - asynchronous notification:
 			 - periodic: the sources generates an extraction on a regular basis or the DW extracts the updated data on a regular basis
 			 - event-driven: the DW extracts the updates at the end of a year or the sources notifies upon each X updates
-			 - query-driven: DW checks for new updates before extractio
+			 - query-driven: DW checks for new updates before accessing the data
+		 - **type of data**:
+			 - snapshots: the source delivers the complete dataset each time, like new pricing list or product catalog
+				 - requires an update
 ### transform
 - the data is then processed.
 So its structures and values conform with its intended use case
 ### load